w3f/polkadot-wiki/docs/learn-phragmen.md

 The sequential Phragmén method is a multi-winner election method introduced by Edvard Phragmén in the 1890s.

-The quote below taken from the reference [Phragmén paper][phragmen paper] sums up the purpose of the sequential Phragmén method:
+The quote below taken from the reference [Phragmén paper](#external-resources) sums up the purpose of the sequential Phragmén method:

 > The problem that Phragmén’s methods try to solve is that of electing a set of a given numbers of